AI4Bharat/IndicNLP-Transliteration/apps/README.md

 app.run(debug=True, host='0.0.0.0', port=8000)
 ```

-You can also check the sample script as shown below:
+You can also check the extended [sample script](https://github.com/AI4Bharat/IndianNLP-Transliteration/blob/master/apps/api_expose.py) as shown below:

 1. Make required modification in SSL paths in `api_expose.py`.
 By default set to local host and both http & https are enabled.